bkesterbyld/maroon-potato/src/pages/index.md

     title: Smart Cloud Data Service
     subtitle: ''
     content: >
-      Above combines the capabilities of SQL and NoSQL databases with a simple interface plus easy low code processing logic.
+      Above combines the capabilities of SQL and NoSQL databases with easy low code processing logic.
 It enables anyone to create an API-based datastore to build apps, run analytics and share data.
     actions:
       - label: Learn More
         url: /general-enquiries